 Final Thoughts

-Redeeming Capital One miles to fly to Hawaii is a fantastic deal, as it provides multiple options for redemption.
+Redeeming Capital One miles to fly to Hawaii is a fantastic deal, as it provides multiple redemption options.

 You can transfer your miles to airline partners or use them to book flights directly through the Capital One travel portal.